Platform-OS/platformos-documentation/pages/getting-started/marketplace-kit-overview/index.md

 ## Watching changes

 ```
-marketplace-kit sync <endpoint>
+marketplace-kit sync <environment>
 ```

 Example: `marketplace-kit sync staging`

-Enables sync mode - immediately pushes changes made to filesystem to the proper endpoint.
+Enables sync mode - immediately pushes changes made to filesystem to the proper environment.
 It feels like working on localhost.
 For obvious reason, it is dangerous to use on production, on a live marketplace - it is recommended to use it only for staging.
 Please note, that unlike `deploy`, this command will not delete resources when you delete the file.

 ## Deploying with force flag (`-f` or `--force`)